 You leave lit candles and stovetop items unattended

-Christmas trees are, of course, a fire hazard, but the biggest cause of home fires, by far, is cooking, accounting for 20 per cent of fires in 2007, the last year for which data is available.
+Christmas trees are, of course, a fire hazard, but the biggest cause of home fires, by far, is cooking, accounting for 20 percent of fires in 2007.
 Another culprit?
 Candles.
 Fire statistics collected in Alberta during the holiday season (Dec.
 15 to 31) over a five-year period from 2005 to 2009 showed that candle fires doubled compared to the rest of the year.

 Safety tips: Never leave stovetop items unattended, and don’t allow candles to burn in an empty room.
 When you do light candles, keep them far from the tree and other flammable items, such as wrapping paper.
 Make sure your holiday lights have been tested by either Underwriter’s Laboratory (UL) or Intertek (ETL Semko)—the packaging will say so.
 Throw out any sets with cracked bulb sockets or damaged wires.
 Finally, make sure your Christmas tree is watered daily.